greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Disabling Condition

 Computed for enrollments using `DisablingCondition` if the client is an adult on the on the date the report was generated.
-Disabling Condition is missing if `DisablinghCondition` is blank, or if it is '0', and if any of the most recent disability responses are '1'.
+Disabling Condition is missing if `DisablingCondition` is blank, or if it is '0', and if any of the most recent disability responses are '1'.

 ### Prior Living Situation

 Computed for enrollments where the client is either the head of household, or an adult on the on the date the report was generated, using`LivingSituation`.
 Prior Living Situation is missing if it is blank.

 ### Destination

-Computed for enrollments with an exit and the client is either the head of household, or an adult on the on the date the report was generated, using`Destination`.
+Computed for enrollments with an exit and the client is either the head of household, or an adult on the on the date the report was generated, using `Destination`.
 Destination is missing if it is blank.

 ### Income At Entry

 Computed for enrollments where the client is either the head of household, or an adult on the on the date the report was generated using `IncomeFromAnySource`.
 Income At Entry is missing if there is no income benefit at entry.

 ### Income Annual Assessment

 Computed for enrollments where the client is either the head of household or an adult on the on the date the report was generated, and have been enrolled for more than one year since the report end date.
 Income Annual Assessment is missing if there is no annual assessment for the enrollment before the report end date.

 ### Income At Exit

 Computed for enrollments where the client is either the head of household or an adult on the on the date the report was generated, and exited during the reporting period.
 Income At Entry is missing if there is no income benefit at exit.

 ## Timeliness

 ### Time To Enter

 The number of days between the `EntryDate` and the `DateCreated` for each enrollment divided by the number of enrollments.

 ### Time To Exit

 The number of days between the `EntryDate` and the `DateCreated` for each exit divided by the number of exits.

 ## Outcomes

 ### Time In Project

 The time-in-project for an enrollment is the number of service days through the end of the reporting period for a night-by-night project, otherwise, the number of days enrolled if the enrollment has an exit during the reporting period, or the number of days enrolled through the last day of the reporting period for an entry/exit program.

 #### Average Time in Project

-The sum of the times-in-project as described aove divided by the number of enrollments in the reporting period.
+The sum of the times-in-project as described above divided by the number of enrollments in the reporting period.

 #### Percent in Project Over One Year

 The number of enrollments with 356+ days of service as described above, divided by the number of enrollments in the reporting period.

 #### Chart